town-hall-pinball/project-alpha-1/README.md

 # Project Alpha

-Visit our blog at:
+Visit our blog for news, updates, and videos:

 http://townhallpinball.org

+## About

-Town Hall Pinball is working on a customized pinball machine.
+Town Hall Pinball Studios is working on a customized pinball machine.
 The overall plan is to:

 * Use an existing pinball machine, "No Fear"
 * Completely rebrand it with a new play-field, backglass, and cabinet artwork